What do people think about body image?

 People with such body types, beauty and looks are considered perfect by the multimedia advertisement, who use them to portray role models for our modern society.
 The insecurities of people make them crave for these looks, besides more likes on social media every time they post pictures.

-What are the reasons to boost positive body language in a few people?
+What are the reasons to boost body image in a few people?

-Stressful life, unemployment, competitive success, histrionic personality, being bullied, relationship problems like breakups, separation, and divorce can precipitate behaviour that leads to positive body Language consciousness.
+Stressful life, unemployment, competitive success, histrionic personality, being bullied, relationship problems like breakups, separation, and divorce can precipitate behaviour that leads to body image consciousness.

 Physical, emotional, sexual, or other types of abuse have a big role to precipitate such feelings.